lixinW/ship-hats-docs/portal/users-self-help.md

     <kbd>![2fa-reset-request-success](./images/2fa-reset-request-success.png ':size=75%')</kbd>

-You will receive a notification stating that your SHIP-HATS 2FA has been reset and with instructions to be followed by you.
+You will receive a notification stating that your SHIP-HATS 2FA has been reset, along with next set of  instructions for you.